Cecilia Diniz Behn

 - Multiple time scales in the interactions between sleep and circadian rhythms

-- Glucose-insulin dynamics tissue-specific insulin resistance
+- Glucose-insulin dynamics and quantifying tissue-specific insulin resistance

 - Orexin/hypocretin neurons and their role in stabilizing sleep-wake behavior